 If You This Will Happen Go on an approved unpaid leave of absence including military leave Your contributions stop.
 Any loan repayments stop.
-For more information, see Situations Affecting Loans on page 0-20 and Loan Default on page 0-19.
-Go on an approved paid leave for reasons other than disability and have sufficient earnings If you are on some other paid leave and you receive a paycheck from the Company, your contributions continue.
-You can voluntarily stop your contributions at any time.
-Any loan repayments continue.
+For more information, see Situations Affecting Loans on page O-20 and Loan Default on page O-19.
+Go on an approved paid leave for reasons other than disability • If you are on some other paid leave and you receive a paycheck from the Company, your contributions continue. and have sufficient earnings You can voluntarily stop your contributions at any time. • Any loan repayments continue.
 For more information, see Loan Default on page O-19.
-Leave the Company for any reason including retirement Your contributions and any loan repayments stop.
-The vested value of your account can be distributed to you.
-If you are not 100% vested in your Company Match Account and Company Profit-Sharing Account, you forfeit the unvested portion at the time of distribution or after a five-year break in service All or a portion of your distribution may be eligible for rollover to an IRA or another employer's qualified plan.
-Distributions prior to age 591⁄2 may be subject to a 10% early withdrawal tax, with certain exceptions. • If your vested balance is \$1,000 or more, you may postpone distribution up to the end of the year in which you reach age 701⁄2 (if you reach age 701⁄2 on or before December 31, 2019) or age 72 (if you reach age 701⁄2 after December 31, 2019). • If your vested balance is less than \$1,000, you receive a lump-sum distribution if you did not elect to roll over your account to an IRA or to another employer's qualified retirement plan. • You may request to roll over your account to an IRA or to another employer's qualified retirement plan.
-You may receive scheduled monthly, quarterly or annual payments from your account.
-You may leave the balance of your MSA in the Plan if the account balance is at least \$1,000.
+Leave the Company for any Your contributions and any loan repayments stop. reason including retirement The vested value of your account can be distributed to you. • If you are not 100% vested in your Company Match Account and Company Profit-Sharing Account, you forfeit the unvested portion at the time of distribution or after a five-year break in service.
+All or a portion of your distribution may be eligible for rollover to an IRA or another employer's qualified plan.
+Distributions prior to age 591⁄2 may be subject to a 10% early withdrawal tax, with certain exceptions. • If your vested balance is \$1,000 or more, you may postpone distribution up to the end of the year in which you reach age 72 (if you reach age 72 on or before December 31, 2022) or age 73 (if you reach age 72 after December 31, 2022).
+If your vested balance is less than \$1,000, you receive a lump-sum distribution if you did not elect to roll over your account to an IRA or to another employer's qualified retirement plan. • You may request to roll over your account to an IRA or to another employer's qualified retirement plan. • You may receive scheduled monthly, quarterly or annual payments from your account. • You may leave the balance of your MSA in the Plan if the account balance is at least \$1,000.
 As long as your account balance remains in the Plan, you can continue to change your investment mix.